tinatomova/Hitachi-Task/README.md

 ### main.cpp

 The main.cpp file contains the main thread of the program.
 It is responsible for starting the program and executing the core logic.

+### Prerequisites

+To build and run this application, you need the following prerequisites:

+* C++ compiler that supports C++11 or higher
+* libcurl library